Predicting Scale-Up of Metal-Organic Framework Syntheses with Large Language Models: Abstract

 \section{Abstract}

 Scalable synthesis remains the gate between MOF discovery and industrial deployment, as scale-up know-how is fragmented across disparate reports.
-We introduce ESU-MOF, a literature-mined dataset and a positive-unlabeled learning strategy that fine-tunes large language models to predict scalability potential with 91.4\% accuracy, enabling rapid data-driven triage for industrial MOF discovery.
+We introduce ScaleMOF, a literature-mined dataset and a positive-unlabeled learning strategy that fine-tunes large language models.
+Achieving 93.5\% accuracy, this proof-of-concept serves as a literature-grounded ranking tool prioritizing plausible scale-up candidates.